treeverse/lakeFS/docs/deploy/aws.md

 {% include_relative includes/prerequisites.md %}

-## Creating the Database on AWS RDS
+## Preparing the Database for the Key Value Store
-lakeFS requires a PostgreSQL database to synchronize actions on your repositories.
+lakeFS uses a key-value store to synchronize actions on your repositories.
+Out of the box, this key-value store can rely on DynamoDB or a PostgreSQL DB.
+As lakeFS open source, you can also write your own implementation and use any other DB
+The following two sections explain how to setup either PostgreSQL or DynamoDB as key-value backing DB

+### Creating PostgreSQL Database on AWS RDS
 We will show you how to create a database on AWS RDS but you can use any PostgreSQL database as long as it's accessible by your lakeFS installation.

 If you already have a database, take note of the connection string and skip to the [next step](#installation-options)